qcode-software/qcode-tcl/doc/auth.md

 Password Based Authentication
 --------------------------

 Password based authentication checks a unique user identifier with a password.
 The unique identifier could be a username, user code or email address.
-In this implementation it is an user code.
+In this implementation it is a user code.
 The proc [auth_password_check] can be used to test if the pair of values is valid and [auth_password] can be used to return the `user_id` associated with this pair of values from the user table.